iworks/simple-seo-improvements/readme.txt

 == Changelog ==

+= 1.5.2 (2023-05-09) =

+* An ability to Google News noindex has been added.
+* An ability to Google noindex has been added.
+* An ability to set the "Max Image Preview" value has been added.
+* An ability to set the "Max Snippet" value has been added.
+* An ability to set the "Max Video Preview" value has been added.

 = 1.5.1 (2023-01-18) =

 * The check for `is_array` has been added to avoid warnings in some situations.